This article is updated regularly to include the latest, greatest information.

 Low-Cost Stock Images

-photodune – Buy and sell royalty-free photographs and images starting at $1.
+EnvatoMarket – Buy and sell royalty-free photographs and images starting at $2.
 Items are priced on the size/megapixels of each file.

-iStockphoto – I regularly buy “credit packs” from iStock, so that must be a good sign that they have loads of great images.
-Which they do. iStock claims that their library of high-resolution stock photography, clip art, vector illustrations, video footage and music is almost 10 million strong.
+iStock by Getty Images – iStock’s pricing has soared recently, but if you use a lot of stock images, their library of high-resolution stock photography, clip art, vector illustrations, video footage and music is almost 10 million strong.

 5 hints for using stock images on your blog

-- Set up an account with one or more stock photo services (it’s free) and login to your account.
+1. Set up an account with one or more stock photo services and log in to your account.

-- Before downloading, choose which size image you need for your project.
-Most stock photo services give you the option of choosing from among several different sizes.
-If you’re using the image in a blog post, the Extra Small or Small size should do just fine.
+3. Before downloading, choose which size image you need for your project.
+Many stock photo services give you the option of choosing from among several different sizes.
+If you’re using the image in a blog post, a medium-size photo will probably do the trick.

 Invest the time to carefully select and edit an image that will enhance your story.
 Images will help visitors to your site remember you longer and connect with you more deeply.

 Share Your Favorite Stock Photo Resources

 Please share links to stock photo sites you like so we can try them out.